karatelabs/karate/README.md

 * match foo == bar
 ```

-If you are wondering about the finer details of the `match` syntax, the left-hand-side has to be either a variable name, or a 'named' Json-Path or XPath expression.
+If you are wondering about the finer details of the `match` syntax, the left-hand-side has to be either a variable name, or a 'named' JsonPath or XPath expression.
 And the right-hand-side can be any valid [Karate expression](#karate-expressions).

+> Refer to the section on [JsonPath short-cuts](#jsonpath-short-cuts) for a deeper understanding of 'named' JsonPath expressions in Karate.

 ### `match !=` (not equals)
 The 'not equals' operator `!=` works as you would expect: